qouteall/imm_ptl_wiki_copy/Config-Options.md

 * More chunk mesh rebuild.
 This mod tries not to build any remote chunk in the render thread during portal rendering.
 But rebuilding the chunks that are viewed through portals sometimes still costs performance.
 * More frequent GC due to loading more chunks.
 Approaching a portal loads more chunks and entities which consumes more RAM and may increase GC frequency thus creating more lag spikes.

-### Reduced Portal Rendering

-Deprecated since MC 1.18.
-Start from MC 1.18, this mod can automatically shrink rendering when client FPS is low.
+This mod's latest version can automatically reduce the chunks rendered through portal when client FPS is low.

 ### Max Portal Layer